ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 If your project requires grouping texts in distinct clusters, or if you simply wish to indicate what state the text being presented is in (e.g., First Draft, Peer-Reviewed, etc.) you can create a custom category that will support those ends.

-To create a custom category click on the `Create a new category` button, and a modal will appear asking you to name it.
+To create a custom category click on the `Create a new category` button, and a drawer will open from the right asking you to name it.
 Click `Create Category`, and the new section will appear in both the front- and backend interfaces:

 ![Backend Categories](/docs/assets/projects/backend-categories.png)